starwit/lj-projectbuilder/docs/webdesign.md

 ## Prequisites
 You only need to install JDK 1.8, maven and ant to build your web-application.
 With the ant-script (build.xml) located in this directory, everything a webdesigner need is build.

-## Ant ```setup_project```
-Configures tomee-server, builds the project and starts the tomee-server with the webapplication included.
-In the folder webclient/src/main/webapp you can find all frontend code and include your changes.

-## Ant ```copy_frontend_local```
-Displays all changes in webclient project.
-All changes you did in ```webclient/src/main/webapp``` are transfered to the deployment-directory of the tomee-server.